rock-symphony/rock-symphony/docs/upgrade/Upgrade_4.0_to_5.0.md

    See the complete list of dropped stuff in [#17](https://github.com/rock-symphony/rock-symphony/pull/18).

-3. Make sure you don't rely on symfony's response compression (`sf_compressed` setting).
+5. Make sure you don't rely on symfony's response compression (`sf_compressed` setting).
    Move compression to your webserver instead.

+6. Make sure your code is using neither *APC* nor *eAccelerator* sfCache implementations.
+   You can switch to `sfAPCuCache`.